 Rotate access keys periodically.
 Change access keys on a regular basis.
-For details, see How to rotate access keys for IAM users on the AWS Security Blog.
+For details, see Rotating Access Keys (AWS CLI and API) in the Using IAM guide and How to rotate access keys for IAM users on the AWS Security Blog.

 For more information about best practices for keeping your AWS account secure, see the following resources:

 IAM Best Practices.
-This topic presents a list of suggestions for using the IAM service to help secure your AWS resources.
+This topic presents a list of suggestions for using the AWS Identity and Access Management (IAM) service to help secure your AWS resources.

-The following pages provide guidance for setting up the SDKs and the command-line interface (CLI) to use access keys.
+The following pages provide guidance for setting up the AWS SDKs and the AWS CLI to use access keys.

-Using IAM Roles for Amazon EC2 Instances with the AWS SDK for .NET.
-This topic discusses how programs written using the .NET SDK can automatically get temporary security credentials via a role in an Amazon EC2 instance.
-Similar topics are available for the AWS Java SDK and the AWS Ruby SDK.
+Tutorial: Grant Access Using an IAM Role and the AWS SDK for .NET.
+This walkthrough discusses how programs written using the .NET SDK can automatically get temporary security credentials when running on an Amazon EC2 instance.
+Similar topics are available for the AWS SDK for Java and the AWS SDK for Ruby.